The Optics Laboratory

 Wireless Communications: The Physics of Channel Fading

 Did you ever experience a radio station that chopped in and out as your car moved?
 The same thing happens with wireless phones.
 This is a new approach to combat these rapid signal power variations in digital wireless, based on physical models and communications algorithms.
+It's now used in 4G and will be in 5G.
 This work is in collaboration with Alexandra Duel-Hallen's group in Electrical and Computer Engineering.

 Code Bits: in C, C++, octave, python